“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 - Acquisition/contract signing – acquisition is usually a stage in the traditional publishing when the publisher acquires the selling rights of your work.
 In various other types of publishing, there is usually the contract signing stage in which you and the publisher negotiate a deal, and sign a valid and legally binding contract.

-- Copy editing – in this, the editor works closely with you to ensure that the book is interesting for the readers and free of any grammatical errors.
-The editor also suggests changes in the manuscript to ensure that it is better-suited for the targeted audience of the book.
+- Copy editing – in this, the editor works closely with you to ensure that the book is interesting for the readers and free from any grammatical errors.
+The editor also suggests changes in the manuscript to ensure that it is better suited for the targeted audience of the book.
 This stage usually takes the second longest time in the entire process of publishing, after content creation, of course.

 - Production – this stage involves multiple minor stages like cover design, typesetting, dust jacket composition, paper quality, binding, casing, ISBN, illustration creation and many others.

-- Printing – this where the dreams come true.
+- Printing – this is where the dreams come true.

-- Marketing & promotions – and this is where we work to increase the outreach of your book.
+- Marketing & promotions – and this is where the publisher works to increase the outreach of your book.
 They partner with book reviewers, celebrities, readers, influencers, digital news platforms and other sources to help you reach your book to the target readers.

 - Distribution & sales – this is where the publisher ensures that your book is easily available to your audience by partnering with multiple distributors and listing your book on e-commerce platforms to make it easily accessible to the readers.